aws/sagemaker-jumpstart-industry-pack/docs/source/notebooks/finance/notebook1/SEC_Retrieval_Summarizer_Scoring.rst

    The notebooks are not financial advice and should not be relied on as financial or investment advice.

-mple Construction of a Multimodal Dataset from SEC Filings and NLP Scores
+Simple Construction of a Multimodal Dataset from SEC Filings and NLP Scores
 ===========================================================================

 Amazon SageMaker is a fully managed service that provides developers and